fyngyrz/aa_macro/README.md

 to generate a complete manual with indexes, table of contents, footnotes, completely custom styles and more.

+`macro()` can be extended or altered in any way by external plug-ins.

 In addition, I've provided a [basic tool](martomac.README.md) that translates from markdown to `macro()` format; utilizing this, your documentation options become essentially unlimited.
 This provides a path